hugomolinfresneda/homelab-stacks/stacks/monitoring/README.md

   - Status of backup jobs (Nextcloud application backup + Restic repository backup).
   - Infra checks for gateway and Internet reachability.

+  Detailed backup metrics (age, duration and data volume) are covered by the separate **Backups – Overview** dashboard described in section 22.

   Example file provider for Grafana:

   ```yaml